Photo by Sahacha Nilkumhang/Shutterstock

 Travel insurance is great when you need it—but is it worth the cost?

-Trip protection can bump the cost of a getaway by as much as 10 percent—but it can save the day when your best-laid plans fall apart.
-The good news?
-You may already have it.
+Trip protection can bump the cost of a getaway, but it can save the day when your best-laid plans fall apart, which leaves many travelers wondering if it’s worth the cost.

 Article continues below advertisement

-“Travel insurance plans offered by airlines and cruise lines are often written with the companies’ best interests in mind,” says Joe Cortez, travel columnist and expert for MileCards.com.
-“While those policies will cover some situations, they usually come with strict limitations.
-Before buying, always check the insurance offered by your cards, and compare that to third-party insurance policies.”
+“Travel insurance plans offered by airlines and cruise lines are often written with the companies’ best interests in mind,” says Joe Cortez, travel columnist for MileCards.com.
+“While those policies will cover some situations, they usually come with strict limitations.”

 Article continues below advertisement